siddharthnarula/Computer-Graphics/Report.md

 ```cpp
 std::vector<std::string> Autocomplete(std::string name);
 ```
-Based on a partial string, the program returns possible locations from our data.csv file, which hasve the same prefix.
+Based on a partial string, the program returns possible locations from our data.csv file, which have the same prefix.
 The partial name given can be case-insensitive.
 ### The runtime of the function: O(n)

 Example: